qbdrops/gringotts/README.md

 1. `web3Host`: Ethereum full node host.
 2. `web3Port`: Ethereum full node API port.
 3. `serverAddress`: Your privileged address, it would be the only address that can produce a **stage** onto the main chain.
 4. `contractAddress`: The sidechain contract address for governance of BOLT protocol.
-Please look up the [BOLT contracts project](https://github.com/BOLT-Protocol/contracts).
+Please look up the [BOLT contracts project](https://github.com/BOLT-Protocol/contracts/tree/master/gringotts).
-5. `boosterPort`: Http port of Gringotts node.
+5. `boosterPort`: Http port of Gringotts.
-6. `production`: You need to configure database connection informations if you use PostgreSQL as your database.
+6. `production`: You need to configure database connection if you use PostgreSQL as your database.

 ```javascript
 let env = {